mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of May 2, 2026 (v0.5.42):**
+    -   **Currency Exchange Enhancements:** The Exchange Post has been upgraded to be more user-friendly.
+When a user selects an XP type to pay with, the system now automatically detects and pools the balances of all other XP types with the exact same real-world value.
+This maximizes the user's purchasing power without adding UI complexity.
+A new tooltip on the selected XP type provides transparency by showing exactly which XP balances are contributing to the transaction.

 -   **Week of April 25, 2026 (v0.5.41):**
     -   **Backup System Refinement:** The backup filename format has been updated to a cleaner, more readable `YYYY-MM-DD_HHMMSS_type.extension` structure.
 An automatic cleanup process has been added to the server startup sequence, which will find and delete any backups created with older filename formats, ensuring a smooth, one-time migration to the new system.